Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Galton-Watson trees

 \begin{lemma} If $t$ is colored as above and $2\leq j\leq n$, then there is exactly one edge colored $j$ that is coincident to an edge with a smaller color. \end{lemma}

 \begin{proof} First we show existence.
-Consider the path from leaf $j$ to the root.
-Let $e$ be the last edge this path that is not contained in the subtree spanned by leaves $\{1,\dots, j-1\}$.
+Consider the path from vertex $j$ to the root.
+Let $e$ be the last edge this path that is not contained in the subtree spanned by vertices $\{1,\dots, j-1\}$.
 By construction this edge is colored $j$ and is coincident to an edge colored by an element of $\{1,\dots, j-1\}$.

 To see uniqueness, suppose that $f$ is an edge with the desired properties.
-Then $f$ is on the path from $j$ to the root and $f$ is coincident to an edge in the subtree spanned by leaves $\{1,\dots, j-1\}$.
+Then $f$ is on the path from $j$ to the root and $f$ is coincident to an edge in the subtree spanned by vertices $\{1,\dots, j-1\}$.
 If $f$ contains the root, then $f$ is the last edge on the path from $j$ to the root that is colored $j$, i.e. $f=e$.
 Otherwise, after $f$, we finish the path from $j$ to the root within this subtree.
 Hence $f$ is the last edge on the path from $j$ to the root that is colored $j$ and again $f=e$. \end{proof}

 With $t$ labeled as above we define a rooted plane tree with $n$ vertices, called the life-line tree and denoted $\check t$, as follows.
 The vertex set of $\check t$ is $\{1,2,\dots,n\}$, $1$ is the root.
 Furthermore, if $i<j$, $i$ is adjacent to $j$ if $i$ is the smallest number such that there exist coincident edges $e_1,e_2$ in $t$ with $e_1$ colored $i$ and $e_2$ colored $j$.
-Finally, the children of a vertex are ordered by the appearance of the corresponding leaves in the depth-first search of $t$.
-See Figure \ref{fig check map} for an example of this map.
+Finally, the children of a vertex are ordered by the appearance of the corresponding vertices with out-degree in $A$ in the depth-first search of $t$.
+See Figure \ref{fig check map} for an example of this map when $A=\{0\}$.